Measuring potassium in soil

 Potassium is a key ingredient in plant health, responsible for the movement of water, nutrients, and carbohydrates in plant tissues.
 Potassium is involved with enzyme activation within plants which affects protein, starch and adenosine triphosphate (ATP) production.
 The production of (ATP) can regulate photosynthesis rates.
 Potassium also helps to regulate the opening and closing of the stomata which regulates the exchange of water vapor, oxygen, and carbon dioxide.
 If K is deficient or not supplied in adequate amounts, growth is stunted and yield is reduced.
 Potassium is also key in fighting biotic (pathogens, insects, weeds) and abiotic (drought, salinity, cold, frost, and waterlogging) stresses.

-The PSR+ is a lightweight, reliable high resolution NIR spectroradiometer designed for field use.
-The PSR+ covers the full UV/VIS/NIR range from 350-2500 nanometers with unmatched sensitivity and accuracy.
-It is easy for one person in the field to use with an optional handheld rugged tablet and direct screw-on lenses, or fiberoptic connection to a pistol grip or sample contact probe.
-The PSR+ includes our exclusive DARWin SP Data Acquisition software with access to the USGS spectral library and 19 vegetation indices.
-It can work in standalone mode to store up to 1000 field scans before offloading.
-It is supplied with two rechargeable lithium- ion batteries each capable of up to 4 hours of use for a total of 8 hours of scanning.
-The PSR+ is also available with a benchtop probe and sample compactor for soil analysis use in the lab.
+The SR-6500, RS-5400, PSR+ and RS-3500 are lightweight, reliable high resolution NIR spectroradiometers designed for field use.
+They cover the full UV/VIS/NIR range from 350-2500 nanometers with unmatched sensitivity and accuracy.
+It is easy for one person in the field to use these Spectral Evolution spectroradiometers with an optional handheld rugged tablet and direct screw-on lenses, or fiberoptic connection to a pistol grip or sample contact probe.
+They include our exclusive DARWin SP Data Acquisition software with access to the USGS spectral library and 19 vegetation indices.
+The PSR+ can work in standalone mode to store up to 1000 field scans before offloading.
+The spectroradiometers are supplied with two rechargeable lithium- ion batteries each capable of up to 4 hours of use for a total of 8 hours of scanning.
+They are also available with a benchtop probe and sample compactor for soil analysis use in the lab.

 Optional EZ-ID sample identification software includes access to mineral identification libraries — very useful for identifying clays in soil.
 Using pattern matching algorithms, EZ-ID matches your target scan to known samples and provides a matching “confidence level” percentage.
 It also allows you to quickly take scans of known samples and create your own region-specific soils library.